ethagnawl/peterdohertys.website/blog-posts/full-text-search-w-duckdb.md

 A full FTS tutorial is outside the scope of this post and if you're interested in learning more [the Postgres docs](https://www.postgresql.org/docs/current/textsearch.html) are a worthwhile read.

-FTS lets you query text contents in a more comprehensive and configurable (e.g. [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) and its parameters) manner than what can be achieved using SQL operators like `=` or even the more sophisticated ones, like `ilike` or regexen.
+FTS allows for more comprehensive and configurable queries than what can be achieved using SQL operators like `=`, `ilike` or regexen.
+Query scores can also be tuned using algorithms, like [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25), which is what DuckDB offers.

 Index options: